DitroniX/ESPKite-ESP32-C6-SX1262-LoRa-RS485-60V-Relay/README.md

 ## Updates
+-   26-05-27 - Production boards on order.
+You may pre-order from my website.
 -   26-05-15 - Next Stage: Finish testing and then order production boards next week.
 -   26-05-15 - ESPKite Enclosures, complete with Labels
 -   26-05-15 - Preproduction 868 MHz and 433 MHz boards being tested